Here are five films you need to watch right now from the comfort of your own home.

-Ryan and Brian discuss the new releases for the week of October 28th 2014.
+Ryan and Brian chat about the new releases for the week.

-This week, Ryan is joined by Brian and James to take a look at the new DVD and Blu-ray releases for the week.
+Ryan and Brian chat about the new DVD and Blu-rays for the week.